The BIOS Orthopedic Institute

 NO, all PRP is not created equal.
 In fact, PRP must be tailored to each individual patient.
 An experienced physician can adjust the ratios of platelets, white blood cells, and red blood cells, by calculating the amount of blood that is taken versus the speed and time that the blood is centrifuged for.
 Specialized extraction methods can then be used to further concentrate or dilute the preparation to the desired PRP ratios.
 In general terms, PRP can be divided into two groups, leukocyte (white blood cell) RICH or leukocyte (white blood cell) POOR.

 Your blood is drawn into a PRP collection syringe.
 The blood is transferred to the centrifuge system.
 This process takes approximately 5-20 minutes and it is done in-office, same day of the procedure.

 Once the centrifugation is done, the concentrated platelets and plasma are manually extracted from the blood into the injection syringe.
-The PRP is then precisely guided to the site of injury by either ultrasound, fluoroscopy, or needle arthroscopy, under sterile technique.
+The PRP is then precisely guided to the site by either ultrasound, fluoroscopy, or needle arthroscopy, under sterile technique.